naiduarvind/the-bility-engineer/src/pages/index.md

 hide_title: true
 sections:
   - type: section_hero
-    title: 'Hi, I''m Stackbit Fresh.'
+    title: Hi, I'm Arvind Naidu.
     section_id: hero
-    content: >-
-      This section can contain a subtitle or tagline.
+    content: This section can contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
   - type: section_content
     title: About
     section_id: about
-    content: >-
-      This is the "about" excerpt.
+    content: This is the "about" excerpt.
 It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
 There also exists a dedicated about page where you can write more about yourself for those who are interested.
     actions:
       - label: Contact Me